mandelbrot-project/pf_1600_datanote/README.md

 # Scripts for the PF1600 project

 This repository gathers scripts used for the paper _"Open and re-usable annotated mass spectrometry dataset of a chemodiverse collection of 1,600 plant extracts."_
+Associated dataset available at http://dx.doi.org/10.5524/102323.

 #### -- Project Status: [Active]